Gregory Blaxland, William Wentworth and William Lawson.

 At some point the rotted core was filled with concrete and steel bands were placed to hold the increasingly flimsy shell together.
 A car crashed into the surrounding wall of the stump in 2012 and since then it has become a bit of an eyesore.

-In the end it doesn’t really matter whether the explorers carved their initials on the tree or not.
-It still stands as a memorial to their great achievement.
+In the end I guess it doesn’t really matter whether the explorers carved their initials on the tree or not.
+It still stands as a memorial to their achievement.
 Perhaps what’s left needs to be incorporated within another monument.
 I understand the Blue Mountains Council applied for and received a $100,000 grant from the State Government to do something, so we can only hope.

 There is another complication in all this.
 If there is to be a replacement monument, should it remain at the Katoomba site, or be placed where the 1813 expedition ended?
 Oddly enough there were claims of another marked tree at Mount Blaxland, and photos as well.